 Our rights–all of them–come from God and we will defend them even if we disagree with one another.
 Whether someone else believes certain medicines or procedures should be allowed or not is none of our business as long as those choices do not harm anybody else (unless, as far as I know, there isn’t something out there that makes you involuntarily cast spells).

-A lot of politicians only seem to talk about change during elections; however Joe Biden actually thinks he can just use his pen and grant anything that Democrats want done.
-When the Democrats talk change, they are actually talking about socialism.
-Their policies may make things worse before they make things better (That’s what they want you and I to believe, I was part of that at one time) but Obamacare is definitely making things worse now.
+A lot of politicians only seem to talk about change during elections; however, Joe Biden actually thinks he can just use his pen and grant anything that Democrats want done.
+When the Democrats talk about change, they are actually talking about socialism.
+Their policies may make things worse before they make things better (That’s what they want you and I do believe, I was part of that at one time) but Obamacare is definitely making things worse now.
 The United States spends more money per capita on healthcare than other industrialized nations yet we aren’t healthier for it; we actually rank 37th in global rankings.

 One way takes into account that readers would not know much about Vaccine Mandates; another takes into account how much Americans care for their kids and doesn’t appeal to emotions.
 Because it’s fiction, you could ignore either path.
 The later path likely puts more emphasis on how Republicans aren’t anti-Gov. For example, Republicans aren’t anti-gov; we just want smaller, more efficient government—and no one knows bigger governments breed corruption faster than big business. …but I think Republicans should be represented as actively trying to help people who need help–not as anti-gov pieces trying to destroy American society for fun.
 Unless, of course, your intent was to write an anti-Republican piece.
 In that case, follow your heart and ignore me.
 You’re better than me anyway!
 NOT!!